ministryofjustice/moj-design-system/README.md

 #### Navigating to your local instance

 You need to navigate to your local instance in the terminal.
-Most commands for the kit need to be run in the mojdt-design-system folder.
+Most commands for the kit need to be run in the moj-design-system folder.

 **Mac users:**

 ```
-cd ~/Projects/mojdt-design-system
+cd ~/Projects/moj-design-system
 ```

 **Windows users:**

 ```
-cd ~/Documents/Projects/mojdt-design-system
+cd ~/Documents/Projects/moj-design-system
 ```

 ### Install the kit